How To Detect Gender In Ultrasound

 Historical Perspective

 Initially, ultrasound images were rudimentary and difficult to interpret.
-However, with advancements in technology, the resolution and clarity of ultrasound images have improved dramatically.
+Still, with advancements in technology, the resolution and clarity of ultrasound images have improved dramatically.
 Today, we have access to 3D and 4D ultrasound, which provide detailed and realistic images of the fetus.
 The detection of gender, while not the primary purpose of prenatal ultrasound, became a popular and eagerly anticipated aspect of these scans.

 The Anatomy of Gender Determination